 Location and history

-Ao Dai Museum is built on the island of Long Phuoc Ward, District 9, Ho Chi Minh City, only 30 minutes going by motorbike from the city center.
+Ao Dai Museum is built in Long Phuoc Ward, District 9, Ho Chi Minh City, only 30 minutes going by motorbike from the city center.
 The museum campus is located in a space of 20,000 m2.
 The scenery surrounding the museum building is very beautiful.
 Coming here, visitors feel like that they are in Mekong Delta, which is surrounded by water coconut trees, canals, bamboo bridges, rice fields, lotus ponds and rivers.

 The museum belongs to a famous Vietnamese designer named Sy Hoang.
 It was established with the aim of helping both domestic and foreign tourists to learn about the Vietnamese traditional dress culture.
 After spending 12 years nurturing a desire for building an ao dai museum, his dream does come true.